farhan737/my-java-classes/class-notes-markdowns/javafundamentals2.md

 ```
 ***note:***
 It is important to note that when we create an object of a class, the instance variables (fields) of primitive data types are automatically assigned default values by the JVM if no explicit value is provided.
 However, this does not apply to local variables inside methods such as `main()`.
 For local variables, the JVM does not assign any default value, and they must be explicitly initialized before use, otherwise a compilation error will occur.

+### variable size and range for every primitive data type

 <table border = 1>
   <tr>
     <th>Data Type</th>